mosip/id-authentication/design/registration/registrtaion-on-board-user.md

-**Design - User to Machine Mapping **
+**Design - On board User Mapping **

 **Background**
 ==============

+The user can able to self on board to the registered machine.
-After successful login by the Admin person, user can onboard the new users along with their bio-metric to the machine, which is tagged to a particular Registration center.
+Users along with their bio-metric to the machine, which is tagged to a particular Registration center.
 Through admin portal all the users, machines and devices are configured.
 But mapping of the users and their Bio-metric information to a particular machine would happen through this